open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 sending or publishing to an intermediary.
 A single "Publish" span can account for a single message, or for multiple messages (in the case of providing messages in batches).
 "Create" spans MAY be created.
 A single "Create" span SHOULD account only for a single message.
-"Create" spans SHOULD either be children or links of the related "Publish" span.
+"Create" spans SHOULD be links of the related "Publish" span.

 If a user provides a custom creation context in a message, this context SHOULD NOT be modified, a "Create" span SHOULD NOT be created, and the "Publish" span